A Gaussian process and linear-based framework for computing cut distributions in modular Bayesian calibration of two chained computer models: Conclusion

-Further work is planned to apply the GP-LinCC method to the fuel application in pressurized water reactors which has motivated this methodological work: namely the calibration of the parameters of the gas behavior model conditionally on the thermal conductivity $\lambda$.
-However, a preliminary sensitivity analysis must be done before deploying the GP-LinCC method to this physical problem.
-Indeed, the large dimension of $\theta$ (more than ten parameters) requires a pre-selection of the most important parameters.
-To achieve this, we propose to carry out a Global sensitivity analysis can be carried out in order to identify the most influencing parameters to be calibrated.
-More precisely, we propose to use the multivariate version of the sensitivity indices based on the Hilbert-Schmidt independence criterion (HSIC).
-First introduced in \citep{gretton2005kernel} and recently, HSIC extensions for multivariate and functional outputs have then been proposed in \citep{el2021more}.
+We plan to apply the GP-LinCC method to the fuel application for pressurized water reactors that has motivated this methodological work, namely the calibration of the parameters of the fission gas behavior model conditionally on the thermal conductivity.
+However, a preliminary sensitivity analysis must be performed before deploying GP-LinCC on this physical problem.
+Indeed, the large dimension of $\theta$ (more than ten parameters) requires a pre-selection of the most influential parameters.
+To achieve this, we carried out a global sensitivity analysis using the multivariate version of the sensitivity indices based on the Hilbert--Schmidt independence criterion (HSIC) \citep{balde2025kernel}.

-Finally, the parameters $\theta$ may have bounded variation ranges related to their physical meaning.
-It would be necessary to incorporate such bound constraints in the GP-LinCC method to guarantee that the results make physical sense.
-The predictive distribution provided by the GP-LinCC method will thereby transform into a truncated multivariate normal distribution \citep{da2020gaussian,lopez2018finite}.